LaunchCodeEducation/csharp-web-dev-curriculum/content/relationships-or-mapping/reading/one-to-many/_index.md

 ## Database Migration and Testing

 We are done updating our code for now, but before we can test we must update the database.
 Recall that we changed the structure of the model by relating `Event` and `EventCategory` classes, and by removing `EventType`.
 Any model change requires a database update.

-{{% notice blue "Note" "rocket" %}}
-The starter code for this portion of the chapter is found at the [Insert Branch Name](https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/refactoring-contoller) of `CodingEventsDemo`.
-The final code presented in this video is found on the [migration-testing branch](https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/migration-testing).
-As always, code along on your own `CodingEvents` project.
-{{% /notice %}}

 Open a terminal and navigate to the `CodingEvents` project directory within the solution.
 Then run `dotnet ef migrations add RelateEventsAndCategories` to create a new migration.